Keeping records

 • Sufficient information so that someone can understand what has been done without having to ask others

-While the protocol is a confirmed recipe for making research data in an experiment, some information surrounding the experiment is good to keep separate records on, in a lab notebook.
-The notebook is your place for notes and comments on the protocol.
+While the protocol is a confirmed recipe for generating research data in an experiment, some information surrounding the experiment is also worth keeping separate records of, in a lab notebook.
+The notebook is your designated space for recording notes and comments on the protocol.
 In addition to being kept well-organised and accurate, a lab notebook can include the following:

 • Relevant details on what you did in the lab, when, and how